laravel/docs/urls.md

 <a name="eloquent-models"></a>
 #### Eloquent Models

-You will often be generating URLs using the primary key of [Eloquent models](/docs/{{version}}/eloquent).
+You will often be generating URLs using the route key (typically the primary key) of [Eloquent models](/docs/{{version}}/eloquent).
 For this reason, you may pass Eloquent models as parameter values.
-The `route` helper will automatically extract the model's primary key:
+The `route` helper will automatically extract the model's route key:

     echo route('post.show', ['post' => $post]);